repository-service-tuf/repository-service-tuf/docs/source/index.rst

 * An organization with many Operational Technology (OT) devices in different plants uses TUF clients to fetch firmware, software, and projects from a distributed artifact repository.
-* Web portal, which use TUF to lists all artifacts from a content repository and render as a Web UI, the user to download using the web browser.
+* Web portal, which uses TUF to list all artifacts from a content repository and render as a Web UI, the user to download using a web browser.

 What is TUF?